 Ankylosing spondylitis (AS) is a rare type of arthritis that causes pain and stiffness in your spine.
-This lifelong condition usually starts in your lower back.
-But it also can spread up to your neck or damage joints in other parts of your body.
+This lifelong condition, also known as Bechterew disease, usually starts in your lower back.
+It can spread up to your neck or damage joints in other parts of your body.

 - Pain that’s worse in the morning or after sitting for a long time

 - A rigid spine that curves forward

 Symptoms can differ from person to person.
 Your condition also may change quicker or slower than someone else’s.

 - Spine.
 In rare cases, your vertebrae may become weak, making them more likely to fracture or break.
 Damaged vertebrae can press on or irritate a group of nerves in the bottom of your spinal cord called the cauda equina.
 You might have trouble controlling your bowels or bladder, sexual problems, or a loss of reflexes.

 - Eyes.
 About 40% of people with AS have an eye problem called uveitis.
 It’s a kind of eye inflammation that's painful and can blur your vision and make you sensitive to bright light.
 If you have uveitis, your doctor might check for AS even if you don’t have any other symptoms.

 - Heart valve.
 Rarely, AS can enlarge your aorta, the largest artery in your body.
 This can change the shape of your aortic valve, allowing blood to leak back into your heart.
 Your heart won’t pump as well, which can leave you tired and short of breath.